Statement under the UK Modern Slavery Act for financial year ending 31 December 2021

 For the purpose of providing this Statement, we made a distinction between operated and non-operated assets, as set out below.

 For our operated assets we manage the exploration, appraisal, development and production of crude oil, natural gas and natural gas liquids.
-In some instances we also market and transport these hydrocarbons.
+In some instances, we also market and transport these hydrocarbons.
 This includes engaging suppliers and contractors to operate and maintain our on- and offshore facilities and includes purchasing equipment.
 The ONE-Dyas team aims to develop and strengthen relationships with contractors and suppliers.
 Each of our contractors and suppliers has its own supply chain and we recognise that each level in the supply chain is responsible for ensuring compliance with all applicable laws and regulations and for respecting human rights.

 We recognise that also ONE-Dyas has a role to take.
 This Statement predominantly describes how our procurement team approaches modern slavery risks in the supply of goods and services for our operated assets as we believe this to be an area that poses higher labour rights risk, and our focus, for the purpose of this Statement, is on our direct suppliers.

 For our non-operated assets, the operatorship is assigned to one of the other joint venture partners.
 These joint ventures, and particularly the operators, must comply with legislation and are encouraged to apply materially equivalent business principles in their operations as the principles that we apply in our own organisation and for the assets operated by us.
-When contracting with a third party, we encourage the operator of the asset to follow guidelines that are in line with our previously mentioned values and policies.
+When contracting with a third party, we encourage and monitor where possible the operator of the asset to follow guidelines that are in line with our previously mentioned values and policies.

 Certain areas of our supply chain may pose a higher HSE and labour rights risk due to their location and the nature of the goods and services procured.
 Our risk assessment is a combination of both country (predominantly UK, Norway and The Netherlands) and category risk.
 With respect to equipment, we carefully consider the origin of products to be bought.
 As part of our procurement processes and to identify and mitigate risks, we use specific tools to assess, qualify, evaluate and monitor suppliers.
-Depending on the potential risk levels, suppliers are required to have a higher registration status in order to become eligible to minimise risk of non compliance.
+Depending on the potential risk levels, suppliers are required to have a higher registration status in order to become eligible to minimise risk of non-compliance.

 We recognize the role of due diligence in bringing our commitments to life.
 Contractors and suppliers are assessed prior to awarding a contract.
 We use external screening tools to support our due diligence processes.
 We may also carry out on-site audits.
 Next to that we also consider termination of a contract if serious or persistent shortcomings are found.

-In our contract templates for procurement, suppliers and contractors agree to comply with all applicable laws and regulations and there is specific focus on providing and maintaining safe and healthy working conditions for all supplier personnel.
+In our contract templates for procurement, suppliers and contractors agree to comply with applicable laws and regulations and there is specific focus on providing and maintaining safe and healthy working conditions for all supplier personnel.

 Effectiveness and performance management